-- 1 = Standby state - 0 = Normal operation
+- 1 = Standby state

+- 0 = Normal operation

-SBK - Send Break Bit
+- SBK Send Break Bit

-Setting and then clearing this read/write bit transmits a break character followed by a logic 1.
-The logic 1 after the break character guarantees recognition of a valid start bit.
-If SBK remains set, the transmitter continuously transmits break characters with no logic 1s between them.
+Setting and then clearing this read/write bit transmits a break character followed by a 1.
+The 1 after the break character guarantees recognition of a valid start bit.
+If SBK remains set, the transmitter continuously transmits break characters with no 1s between them.
 Reset clears the SBK bit.